motionproto/pf2e-reignmaker/refactoring-plan/phase2-action-handler-progress.md

 # Phase 2: Action Handler Refactoring Progress

 ## Summary
 Phase 2 of the refactoring plan focused on extracting action handlers from the monolithic KingdomSheet class into individual, testable handler classes.
-This phase is 35% complete with 10 of 29 needed handlers implemented.
+This phase is **COMPLETE** with 39 handlers successfully extracted and registered.

-## Completed Items
+## Completed Items ✅

-### Infrastructure ✅
+### Infrastructure (100% Complete)
 1. **Created `PlayerSkillActionHandler` interface**
    - Location: `src/jsMain/kotlin/at/posselt/pfrpg2e/kingdom/actions/PlayerSkillActionHandler.kt`
    - Defines standard contract for all action handlers